richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#3.md

-# qStudio/PRQL Quick Start #3 - Practical Matters
+# QStudio/PRQL Quick Start #3 - Practical Matters

-You may encounter little problems with qStudio and PRQL.
+You may encounter little problems with QStudio and PRQL.
 Here's how to work around them.

 ## PRQL queries

-PRQL is a terrific language for writing queries.
+PRQL ("prequel") is a terrific language for writing queries.
 When the query is correct, it works great.

 But its diagnostic messages are often arcane.